aliyousefiaan/myt-devops-assignment/README.md

 ## Assignment questions

 ### Explain the decisions made during the design and implementation of the solution.
+The design decisions for this project were centered around security, scalability, and automation.
+The following key choices were made:

+- Containerization & Security: The application is containerized using Docker and runs on Kubernetes with strict security policies (non-root user, restricted privileges, and network policies).
+- Infrastructure as Code (IaC): Terraform was used to manage AWS resources, ensuring reproducibility and consistency.
+- Kubernetes Deployment: The application is deployed using Helm charts to simplify management and maintainability.
+- Monitoring & Observability: Prometheus and Grafana were integrated for monitoring, with ServiceMonitor resources ensuring Prometheus can collect application metrics.
+- Networking & Load Balancing: AWS ALB was chosen as the ingress controller to securely expose the application, leveraging AWS ACM for TLS termination.
+- Secrets Management: AWS Secrets Manager was used in conjunction with External Secrets Operator to manage sensitive data securely.
+- CI/CD Automation: GitHub Actions were used to automate building the application to improve efficiency and minimize human errors.

 ### Explain the networking strategy you would adopt to deploy production ready applications on AWS.
+A production-ready networking strategy on AWS involves multiple layers of security, scalability, and redundancy:

+- Custom VPC Design: A custom AWS VPC is used with private and public subnets to ensure proper segmentation.
+- Subnet Configuration:
+  - Public Subnets: Used for external-facing services such as the ALB.
+  - Private Subnets: Used for Kubernetes nodes, databases, and internal services.
+  - I would add more subnets and seprate app and db subnets.
+- Load Balancing & Ingress: AWS ALB is used to manage incoming traffic with SSL termination via AWS ACM.
+- Network Security:
+  - Security Groups & Network Policies: Strict rules are applied to allow only necessary traffic.
+  - NAT Gateway: Used to allow private instances to access the internet while blocking inbound traffic.
+  - I would use WAF, security groups for pods and NACL.
+- High Availability & Multi-AZ Strategy: Resources are spread across multiple availability zones to prevent a single point of failure.

+Also would consider different AWS accounts for different environments.

 ### Describe how you would implement a solution to grant access to various AWS services to the deployed application.
+This project needs access to AWS services like Secrets Manager and Route 53.
+Instead of storing credentials in the applications, AWS Identity and Access Management (IAM) roles are used:

+#### IAM Roles & Service Accounts
+The applications are assigned an IAM role using Kubernetes Service Accounts and AWS IAM integration (IAM Roles for Service Accounts - IRSA).
+This allows the application to retrieve credentials dynamically without hardcoding secrets.

+#### External Secrets Operator
+Syncs secrets from AWS Secrets Manager into Kubernetes secrets.
+The applications retrieves database credentials and other sensitive values from these secrets.

 ### Describe how would you automate deploying the solution across multiple environments using CI/CD.
+To automate deployments across multiple environments, I would adopt a GitOps approach using tools like ArgoCD and FluxCD to deploy and manage applications on Kubernetes, ensuring they are always in sync with the desired state stored in Git.
+Additionally, for infrastructure provisioning, I would use CI/CD tools like GitHub Actions or GitLab CI/CD to manage Terraform deployments across different AWS accounts, applying different configurations for each environment.

+#### GitOps for Kubernetes Deployment
+For managing application deployments, I would leverage GitOps tools like ArgoCD or FluxCD, which continuously monitor Git repositories for changes and automatically apply updates to Kubernetes.

+Environment-Based Deployment Customization:
+- Use separate branches or directories in the Git repository for dev, staging, and production environments.
+- Each environment has a customized Helm values.yaml file or Kustomize overlays to handle environment-specific configurations.

+#### CI/CD for Infrastructure Provisioning Using Terraform
+For infrastructure provisioning, I would use GitHub Actions or GitLab CI/CD to automate Terraform deployments in different AWS accounts, using environment-specific variables.

+The base infrastructure remains the same across all environments, defined in Terraform modules.
+Then variables passed to these modules base on the environment.

 ### Discuss any trade-offs considered when designing the solution.

+#### Self-Managed Kubernetes (EKS) vs. Fully Managed (Fargate)
+Trade-Off: Amazon EKS provides greater flexibility and control over the cluster but requires more management effort than AWS Fargate.

+Decision: Chose EKS for its ability to handle custom networking, logging, and monitoring integrations.

+#### AWS ALB vs. Nginx Ingress Controller
+Trade-Off: ALB is fully managed and integrates with AWS services, but it has additional costs compared to Nginx Ingress.

+Decision: Chose AWS ALB for better scalability, integration with AWS Certificate Manager, and reduced maintenance effort.

+#### Secrets in Kubernetes vs. AWS Secrets Manager
+Trade-Off: Storing secrets directly in Kubernetes is faster but less secure compared to AWS Secrets Manager.

+Decision: AWS Secrets Manager was chosen for security, automatic rotation, and centralized management.

 ### Explain how scalability, availability, security, and fault tolerance are addressed in the solution.

+#### Scalability:
+- Horizontal Pod Autoscaler (HPA): Automatically adjusts the number of pods based on CPU and memory usage.
+- AWS ALB Load Balancing: Distributes traffic efficiently across multiple pods.

+#### Availability:
+- Multi-AZ Deployment: The application is deployed across multiple availability zones to prevent downtime.
+- Pod Anti-Affinity Rules: Ensure that pods are scheduled across different nodes and zones for resilience.
+- Pod Disruption Budgets: Ensure that a minimum number of pods remain available during updates and maintenance.

+#### Security:
+- IAM Roles for Service Accounts (IRSA): to get access to aws securely.
+- Network Policies: Restrict communication between pods to limit attack surface.
+- Run as Non-Root: The application runs with a non-root user for security.
+- Security Groups: Control incoming and outcoming traffic to prevent unauthorized access.

+#### Fault Tolerance:
+- Health Probes (Liveness & Readiness): Ensure that unhealthy pods are automatically restarted.
+- Auto-Healing Mechanism: Kubernetes automatically replaces failed pods.
+- Monitoring: Prometheus and Grafana provide real-time monitoring.

 ## Screenshots
 Relevant screenshots related to the application, monitoring, deployments, and infrastructure setup can be found in the /assets/screenshots directory.